-If your IRS does not produce the results needed, the union should elevate the issue as high as necessary with the employer, the government, and the union as fast as necessary to protect workers (see ONA's "Guideline: When to Call the Ministry of Labour, Training and Skills Development (MLTSD)" at www.ona.org, Appendix H - Form for Reporting an Unresolved Safety Hazard and Resources in Appendix J).
+If your IRS does not produce the results needed, the union should elevate the issue as high as necessary with the employer, the government, and the union as fast as necessary to protect workers (see ONA's "Guideline: When to Call the Ministry of Labour, Immigration, Training and Skills Development (MLITSD)" at www.ona.org Appendix H - Form for Reporting an Unresolved Safety Hazard and Resources in Appendix J).
 ONA members in Windsor, London, Toronto, Sault Ste.
-Marie, Muskoka, Sudbury and Newmarket achieved progress towards violence prevention after either the Ministry issued orders for employers to develop and implement comprehensive violence prevention policies/programs and training in ONA workplaces or where ONA appealed the non-issuance of orders or disagreed with orders written to the Ontario Labor Relations Board (OLRB).
+Marie, Muskoka, Sudbury and Newmarket achieved progress towards violence prevention after the Ministry.

-Additionally, many of our members gain success with staffing issues by using ONA's

-Professional Responsibility Workload Report Form and process.
+Additionally, many of our members gain success with staffing issues by using ONA's Professional Responsibility Workload Report Form and process.
 When members identify concerns for the safety of their patients, often it is also a safety concern that can affect the member.
 In addition to the normal parties who receive a copy of your workload complaint form provide a copy of your workload complaint form to your JHSC member or HSR.
 In these situations, ask your manager to also address the concerns as a health and safety hazard under the OHSA.